 I’ve been trying out various herbs and flavouring combos, but kept coming back to spring onions with an abundance of green herbs.
 That said, these fritters are so easily adaptable if you don’t have a particular herb or you think a certain spice would go well in them then feel free to tweak to your liking.
 My 3 year old niece loves them (made without the chilli of course) and they’re a great way to get a good amount of vegetables into little mouths.

-As usual, this recipe is quick and easy to prepare.
+This recipe is quick and easy to prepare.
 The hardest part is having the patience to grate the carrots and zucchini, then it’s just a matter of stirring everything together and cooking in a fry pan with coconut oil.

 I found this photo shoot rather hard, not because I couldn’t get the shot but because these fritters are so damn tempting with their crispy little edges!
 If a piece broke off before I knew it, it was in my mouth.
 And then suddenly I was eating the whole fritter!
 Needless to say it doesn’t really matter if you eat the lot as they’re completely dairy, gluten, sugar and carb free.
 Win win!